Mapping to data sources

 FEATURE_NAME := <OPERATOR>(

-key_column TYPE BOUND TO SOME_INPUT,
+key_column TYPE BIND TO SOME_INPUT,

 value_column TYPE